- 15.0 (0.125 EFTS)

 - Topics include:

-learning theory; animal training and enrichment; operant and Classical conditioning; unconditioned and conditioned responses; training techniques; behavioural and environment enrichment.
+behavioural assessments, learning theory; animal training and enrichment; operant and classical conditioning; unconditioned and conditioned responses; training techniques; behavioural and environment enrichment.

-Nutrition, diets, food as enrichment and for presentations, supplementation, production, acquisition and maintenance of both plant and animal foods, ethics and welfare of animal foods, theory of hygiene, safety, cleaning, zoonoses,
+diets; food as enrichment and for presentations; supplementation; production; acquisition and maintenance of both plant and animal foods; ethics and welfare of animal foods.

 - Choose your class for this course from the option(s) below.
 You will need to attend all the sessions in that class to complete the course.
 Where more than one class number is shown, choose one of them and attend all sessions within that class number.
 (Note: If a class is held in different locations at the same time, you only need to attend all the sessions in one of the locations.)